jwnfld3/windows-server-setup/README.md

 <h1>Deploying a Windows Server and Configuring Active Directory</h1>

 <h2>Scenario </h2>
-Your organization needs a new Windows Server 2016 to act as a Domain Controller (DC) for managing user authentication, security policies, and devices.
-In this lab, you will set up a Windows Server 2016 virtual machine, configure Active Directory Domain Services (AD DS), and promote it to a Domain Controller.
+The organization needs a new Windows Server 2016 to act as a Domain Controller (DC) for managing user authentication, security policies, and devices.
+In this lab, set up a Windows Server 2016 virtual machine, configure Active Directory Domain Services (AD DS), and promote it to a Domain Controller.
 <br />

 <h2>Environments Used </h2>